aridoza/foundational-java/oop-java/subclasses-lesson/README.md

 ### Part 1 (5 min)

 Let's start by coding out this first part together.
-Let's say we have a superclass called `Shape`, as follows:
+Say we have a superclass called `Shape`, as follows:

 ```java
 package com.generalassembly.oop;